tlswg/tls13-spec/draft-ietf-tls-tls13.md

 KeyShareEntry values MUST be preserved.

-When server recieves a second ClientHello that has original KeyShareEntry values at different positions or missing, or any other fields or extensions are different, it MUST abort the handshake with a fatal "illegal_parameter" alert.
+When server recieves a second ClientHello that has original KeyShareEntry values at different positions or missing, includes "early_data" extension, or any other fields or extensions are different, it MUST abort the handshake with a fatal "illegal_parameter" alert.

 Note that a HelloRetryRequest might not include the "key_share" extension if other extensions are sent, such as if the server is only sending a cookie.